0xmercurial/distributed-log-store-rs/README.md

-# Building a Distributed Service (in Rust)
+# Distributed Log Store (in Rust)

-Iterative development of a distributed service from scratch in Rust.
+Iterative development of a distributed log store from scratch in Rust.